ssfc/npbenchmark/npbenchmark-main/travel_thief/2016 Fast heuristics for the multiple traveling thieves problem.md

 ### Q: Introduce authors of this article in Chinese one by one

-## 1 MOTIVATION

-(Prompt: Generalize Section "MOTIVATION" of this article in Chinese)

-## 1 MOTIVATION

-(Prompt: Generalize Section "MOTIVATION" of this article in Chinese)

-## 1 MOTIVATION
+## 1. INTRODUCTION

-(Prompt: Generalize Section "MOTIVATION" of this article in Chinese)
+(Prompt: Generalize Section "INTRODUCTION" of this article in Chinese)

-## 1 MOTIVATION
+## 2. TRAVELING THIEF PROBLEM

-(Prompt: Generalize Section "MOTIVATION" of this article in Chinese)
+(Prompt: Generalize Section "TRAVELING THIEF PROBLEM" of this article in Chinese)

-## 1 MOTIVATION
+## 3. PROPOSING A NEW VARIANT OF THE TRAVELING THIEF PROBLEM

-(Prompt: Generalize Section "MOTIVATION" of this article in Chinese)
+(Prompt: Generalize Section "PROPOSING A NEW VARIANT OF THE TRAVELING THIEF PROBLEM" of this article in Chinese)

-## 1 MOTIVATION
+## 4. MTTP LOCAL SEARCH ROUTINES

-(Prompt: Generalize Section "MOTIVATION" of this article in Chinese)
+(Prompt: Generalize Section "MTTP LOCAL SEARCH ROUTINES" of this article in Chinese)

-## 1 MOTIVATION
+## 5. LOCAL SEARCH ALGORITHMS

-(Prompt: Generalize Section "MOTIVATION" of this article in Chinese)
+(Prompt: Generalize Section "LOCAL SEARCH ALGORITHMS" of this article in Chinese)

-## 1 MOTIVATION
+## 6. CONCLUDING REMARKS

-(Prompt: Generalize Section "MOTIVATION" of this article in Chinese)
+(Prompt: Generalize Section "CONCLUDING REMARKS" of this article in Chinese)